swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 .. note:: For patients who are treated for their organ transplant at an institution other than the TPX center – use “External provider” (e.g. practicing physician, non-transplant hospital).

-Your patient is now fully enrolled!
+**Your patient is now fully enrolled!**

 More details can be found in our `Youtube page <https://www.youtube.com/watch?v=njswLTRGQII>`_.

+.. tip:: Check :ref:`overview` for more details - this will guide you throughout the sections which were created upon patient registration and/or enrollment.

 .. warning:: When a patient is created, it cannot deleted by an LDM.
 Please open a ticket to the IT.